How to prevent your VPS being used for spam

 Scripts running in a website normally only have access to the account they are running in, this means if an account is hacked attackers can’t alter other sites running on the server or make changes to the underlying server configuration.

 This second type of hack results from attackers exploiting the code of a website.
 Detecting the comprised sites is also difficult as typically attackers will insert redirects into a site to an external server that contains the actual malware, redirects could be a legitimate part of the site.
 Similarly, spam sending scripts are hard to differentiate from legitimate email scripts.

 Here are a few ways you can prevent any spam issues within your Virtual Private Server:

 Check if your accounts have weak passwords.
 Spammers will typically connect to a server and try a few hundred common passwords before moving on.
 These may well include passwords that are the same as the username and domain name.
 They will also include common obfuscations of the word password.

 Attackers will always make login attempts using either the full email address as the username or just common names.
-You should always have passwords with upper and lower case letter, numbers and symbols.
+You should always have passwords with a mixture of upper and lower-case letters, numbers and symbols.

 Implement an SPF record